Eos Energy Enterprises Inc. (EOSE) Shares Down Despite Recent Market Volatility - News Heater

-Eos Energy Enterprises Inc. (NASDAQ: EOSE) has experienced a decline in its stock price by -6.98 compared to its previous closing price of 3.87.
-However, the company has seen a fall of -20.70% in its stock price over the last five trading days.
+The stock of Eos Energy Enterprises Inc. (NASDAQ: EOSE) has decreased by -0.32 when compared to last closing price of 3.16.
+Despite this, the company has experienced a -12.50% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Eos Energy Enterprises Inc. (NASDAQ: EOSE) Right Now?

-Moreover, the 36-month beta value for EOSE is 2.84.
-Analysts have varying opinions on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for EOSE is 2.82.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for Eos Energy Enterprises Inc. (EOSE) is $4.96, which is $1.69 above the current market price.
-The public float for EOSE is 76.51M and currently, short sellers hold a 39.17% of that float.
-On July 17, 2023, EOSE’s average trading volume was 7.02M shares.
+The average price predicted by analysts for EOSE is $4.96, which is $2.14 above the current price.
+The public float for EOSE is 76.51M and currently, short sellers hold a 39.17% ratio of that float.
+The average trading volume of EOSE on July 24, 2023 was 7.29M shares.

 EOSE’s Market Performance